4 At-Home Standing Exercises for Seniors

 Exercise #1: Sit-to-Stand

 Standing up from a chair or toilet are major factors for seniors being able to live at home independently.
 Otherwise, some may need to hire a full-time resident assistant or go to an assisted living community.
+It’s also important to remember that spending too much time sitting can be potentially dangerous for your health.
 This exercise for seniors strengthens the muscles in your upper legs.

 - Stand in front of a chair with your feet apart and your arms straight out in front of your shoulders.